Pierre Poilievre: Opposition MP and shadow minister (2015–2022)

-Poilievre was again re-elected in 2019, this time by a wider margin of the vote compared to his 2015 victory.
+Poilievre was re-elected in 2019 to the 43rd Canadian Parliament, this time by a wider margin of the vote compared to his 2015 victory.
 After Scheer's resignation as party leader, Poilievre was initially considered to be one of the front-runners to win the subsequent leadership election.
 Poilievre considered a bid and started to assemble a campaign team, though he announced he would not run on January 23, 2020, citing his desire to spend more time with his family.

 During the WE Charity scandal surrounding the Liberal Party, Poilievre was one of the Conservative Party's primary interrogators.
 Poilievre repeatedly questioned Prime Minister Trudeau in a virtual conference in July, asking for the exact dollar figure that his family was paid by the WE Charity.
 Trudeau responded that he did not know the number on hand.
 In August, Poilievre revealed to journalists WE Charity memos that had been blacked-out by the Liberal government, tossing each of them aside.
-After having pressured Finance Minister Bill Morneau to resign for his involvement in the scandal, Morneau announced his resignation on August 17.
+After Poilievre pressured Finance Minister Bill Morneau to resign for his involvement in the scandal, Morneau announced his resignation on August 17.

+When Bill C-10 (An Act to amend the Broadcasting Act) was introduced, Poilievre opposed it alongside the rest of the Conservative caucus.
+He described the bill as "censorship" and used his social media to start an online petition against the bill.
 Scheer's successor, Erin O'Toole, kept Poilievre as finance critic until February 10, 2021, when he was replaced with Ed Fast.
 Poilievre then became critic for jobs and industry, though he only held this position for a short time as he regained his old position as finance critic on November 9, 2021.
-Poilievre won re-election in Carleton in the 2021 federal election.